Frames, ticks, titles, and labels

 To adjust the step widths of annotations, frame, and grid lines we can

-add the desired step widths after a
+add the desired step widths after a, f, or g.
+In the example

 below, the step widths are set to 30°, 7.5°, and 15°, respectively.